paulfersi/fork_finder/README.md

 ```

 Now you can login with the username "admin" and the password "1234".

-To access the admin section offered by django go to the url "admin/"
+To access the admin section offered by django go to the url "admin/".

+You can find 9 photos to create reviews in the **docs/example photos** folder.

 #### Mapbox